JosephIsaacTurner/PHPChartsJs/README.md

 # PHPHistogram
-This contains a collection of functions that allow for autogenerating histograms for PHP pages.
+A collection of functions that allow for autogenerating histograms for PHP pages.
 It uses PHP to generate Charts.Js histograms from arrays, usually from queries returned from a MySQL database.

 Usage:
 1) Somewhere in the page, make sure you include Chart.JS (<script src="https://cdn.jsdelivr.net/npm/chart.js"></script>)